 Providing effective practices and thought leadership that stimulates and sustains the growth of MCC as a national exemplar of evidence-based decision making.

-The Office of Institutional Research and Decision Support (IRDS) at Mott Community College transitioned its reporting line to the President’s Office in AY 2017-2018.
-This change situated the IRDS office as a more prominent member of the institution’s leadership hierarchy.
-Under the direct guidance of MCC’s President, Dr. Beverly Walker-Griffea, the IRDS staff recast their role as an essential, go-to internal resource for institutional effectiveness, strategic planning, accreditation, and outcomes assessment in addition to performing core functions related to compliance and institutional research initiatives.
+The Office of Institutional Research and Decision Support (IRDS) at Mott Community College transitioned its reporting line to the Office of the President in AY 2017-2018.
+This change situated the IRDS office as a more prominent member of the institution’s leadership hierarchy and allowed the IRDS staff to recast their role as an essential, go-to internal resource for institutional effectiveness, strategic planning, accreditation, and outcomes assessment in addition to performing core functions related to compliance and institutional research initiatives.
+In short, the IRDS office realignment supported a singular objective: to instill at Mott Community College a vibrant culture of data-informed decision making ** and establish MCC as a national model of evidence-based postsecondary education**.

-This document is the culmination of IRDS staff’s self-evaluation.
-At a series of mini-retreats beginning in February 2023 and concluding in January 2024, we developed and refined a new statement of the IRDS office’s mission, vision, and values.
+This document is the culmination of IRDS staff's self-evaluation and annual goal-setting process in AY 2023-2024.
+At a series of mini-retreats, we developed and refined a new statement of the IRDS office's mission, vision, and values.
 This document is intended to serve as a framework.
-It speaks to how we will conduct our work (including the design of our own internal annual, semi-annual, quarterly, and monthly goals).
-It emphasizes collaboration with staff, faculty, and students across MCC’s campus to support them in meeting their goals.
-It is aligned with MCC’s current Strategic Plan (2022-2024) and anticipates the development of a new plan that will take effect beginning in 2025.
+It speaks to how we will conduct our work and emphasizes collaboration with staff, faculty, and student's across MCC's campus to support them in meeting their goals involving data and analytics.
+Thus, the IRDS mission and values provide a higher level of accountability—to ourselves and our stakeholders—that guide how we communicate about MCC's institutional effectiveness.

 The mission of the Office of Institutional Research and Decision Support (IRDS) is to provide a set of effective practices and thought leadership that stimulates and sustains the growth of Mott Community College as a national exemplar of evidence-based decision making.